open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

   sources: []
   componentReferences: []
 ```
-Because we use content from the local environment it is directly packaged in the component archive using the [access method](../../specification/elements/README.md#artifact-access) [`local`](../../appendix/B/localBlob.md).
+Because we use content from the local environment, it is directly packaged into component archive using the [access method](../../specification/elements/README.md#artifact-access) [`local`](../../appendix/B/localBlob.md).
 </details>

 ### Adding an image reference

-As a next step we add the image already stored in an image registry (e.g. by a Docker build).
+As a next step, we add an image, which is stored in an image registry (e.g. by a previous Docker build).

 ```
 $ ocm add resource $CA_ARCHIVE --type ociImage --name image --version ${VERSION} --accessType ociArtefact --reference gcr.io/google_containers/echoserver:1.10